Seabreg/wifiScanMap/Results.md

 ## First, let's begin with some interresting essid found, mainly in Bordeaux

-Using a french dictionary and a small python code to match essid against french words, you can also find funny essid names.
+Using a french dictionary and a small python code to match essid against french words, you can also find many puns.

 - Actives ta 3G espece de radin
 - adrienestunpingouin_EXT